The ancient riverside city of Worcester

 The porcelain produced here ranks with some of the worlds greatest.
 The museum houses a magnificent collection of porcelain and is well worth visiting.

-The Worcester Porcelain Museum houses the world's largest collection of Worcester Porcelain.
+The Museum of Royal Worcester houses the world's largest collection of Worcester Porcelain.
 The ceramic collections, archives and records of factory production, form the primary resource for the study of Worcester porcelain and its history.

 Spetchley Park Gardens - Spetchley, Worcestershire, WR5 1RS